multiversx/mx-docs/docs/validators/staking-v4.md

 ## Will the APR decrease?

 ## How much topUp should I have as a validator?

-EACH VALDIATOR SHOULD MONITOR HIS TOPUP AND DECIDE IF HE WANTS TO UNSTAKE HIS NODE OR ADD MORE TOPUP

-## Some of my nodes were sent to auction during stakingV4 phase2.
-Will I lose my rewards?

 ## What happens if there are fewer nodes in auction than available slots?